• Skip to main content

 14. Start to meal plan.

 If you plan your meals in advance, you are setting yourself up for success.
 Spend some time one day a week coming up with meal ideas for the week and create your shopping list.
-You’ll waste less produce and time if you plan in advance and your week will run smoother too.
+You’ll have less food waste and time if you plan in advance and your week will run smoother too.
 It’s hard to carve out the time, but it’s well worth it.

 15. Join recipe groups on Facebook and look to Pinterest for ideas.